Read | Listen| Write

 To reveal riches:

-Just as a seed pokes out a tender shoot
+Or, just as a seed pokes out a tender shoot from the ground

 Saturday morning at her assigned spot